adamprime/adamtervort/content/posts/small-successes.md

 description = "Getting started is important.
-Perhaps more important is setting up for long term success by successfully completing small batches of work so that the act of work leaves you filled with success." categories = ["work"] # in quotes, comma separated tags = ["pomodoro"] # in quotes, comma separated image = "small-successes.jpg" # ideal width is 1440 px
+Perhaps more important is setting up for long term success by successfully completing small batches of work so that the act of work leaves you filled with success." categories = ["work"] # in quotes, comma separated tags = ["pomodoro"] # in quotes, comma separated featured_image = "/images/small-successes.jpg" # ideal width is 1440 px
 +++

 One of the hardest aspects of work for me is when I know I have a hard task to do.
 I’ve found some psychological trickery that works well on me that might be useful for you too.